bullhorn/dataloader-ui/DEVELOPER.md

 ##### Windows

-1.
+1. In Jira, put in an SE ticket request for a Microsoft Authenticode certificate from Digicert.

+2. Save the certificate in the .p12 file format?????

+3. Encode the file to base64 (macOS: `base64 -i yourFile.p12 -o win-certificate.txt`).

+4. Do not commit the file `win-certificate.txt` to source control!

+5. Setup Code Signing Certificate (CSC) secure environment variables in Travis CI, available only to `master` branch, so no other branches can sign/publish:

+   - Set WIN_CSC_LINK to the contents of `win-certificate.txt` by copying and pasting the very long one line string.

+   - Set WIN_CSC_KEY_PASSWORD to the password you chose when generating the .p12 file.

 ##### Mac

 1. In order to create a mac certificate, first request access to the Bullhorn Apple Developer account.

-2. After a confirmation email you will have access with your bullhorn email as the user ID.
+2. After a confirmation email you will have access using your bullhorn email address as the user ID.

-3. Create a **Mac Development Certificate** at: https://developer.apple.com/account/resources/certificates/list.
+3. Create a **Mac Developer ID Application Certificate** at: https://developer.apple.com/account/resources/certificates/list.
+   This require the highest level of admin rights that cannot be assigned to a developer.
+Someone from IT will need to generate the certificate while signed into developer.apple.com from your mac.

-4. Download the certificate to your Mac's keychain.
+4. Download the generated certificate to your Mac's keychain.

 5. From within Keychain Access, export the Mac Development Certificate using the .p12 file format.
    Set a strong password on the file, but don't use special characters in the password because